Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From “The Beatles” Super Deluxe edition book (2018)

-Three mono mixes were made, the last of which was issued as the single.
+Three mono mixes were then made and labelled RM2 to RM4, with the last one being released as the single.

-After the work on “Hey Jude” was over, The Beatles continued working on George Harrison’s “Not Guilty“, which they had begun work on the previous day.
-Like on the previous day, George Harrison played electric guitar, Paul McCartney bass and Ringo Starr drums.
+After the work on “Hey Jude,” The Beatles resumed work on George Harrison’s “Not Guilty,“ which they had started the day before.
+George Harrison was on electric guitar, Paul McCartney on bass, and Ringo Starr on drums, similar to the previous session.
 John Lennon switched from electric piano to harpsichord.

 […] They kept going until take 97.
 There were several reduction mixes of this take in which drums and bass were combined on track one and harpsichord and guitar were mixed on track two.
 When a third attempt at a reduction mix took the number of takes to 100, Ken Scott made a point of marking this milestone by announcing the number with tape echo on his voice!
 The final reduction mix – called take 102 – was given overdubs the following night.